milannzz/Ray-Tracing/README.md

 # Ray-Tracing
 Ray tracing from scratch

-in this project i make a very simple 3D* game from scratch in python, using the ray casting technique.
+In this project i make a very simple 3D* game from scratch in python, using the ray casting technique.
 This technique was widely used in the early days of 3D PC games, it consists of launching rays from the player and recording when those rays hit an object.

 ![](https://github.com/milannzz/Ray-Tracing/blob/main/Images/3.png)